Module 3 of 5

 Reveal

 The error distribution is actionable.
 Sarcasm dominates (60%), so the highest-impact fix is adding chain-of-thought reasoning or sarcastic few-shot examples.
 Indirect reporting (20%) suggests clarifying the instruction to target author stance specifically.
-The ambiguous cases (20%) may be irreducible : consider an “uncertain” category.
+The ambiguous cases (20%) may be irreducible , so consider an “uncertain” category.
 The key insight: not all errors are equal.
 Prioritise fixes that address the most common pattern first.

 Systematic Biases

 Beyond individual errors, LLMs exhibit systematic biases that affect classification at a population level.
 These are not random mistakes: they are directional tendencies that can corrupt aggregate statistics even when per-text accuracy appears acceptable.
+Five are especially relevant for social science research:

 Building a Validation Plan